Job, Carreer, and Academic Assistantship Announcements

 California University of PA

-There are several positions available for Cal U undergraduate students and graduate students to support science education projects.
-The projects and links to more information are described below.
-These positions are not "Assistantships" but are paid hourly wages based on the work completed.
+There are several positions available for Cal U undergraduate students and graduate students to build their professional skills while working for Cal U on science education projects.
+These positions involve working with a faculty member as a teaching assistant on academic courses or completing tasks on science education grant projects.
+This is a great opportunity to learn while earning a paycheck.
 The ideal candidate would be able to commit approximately 20/hours a week.

 Application Procedure: Students who wish to apply should: